-If a keyword is performing worse than your CPA target, you should decrease its bid to reduce its cost and volume.
+If a keyword performs worse than your CPA target, you should decrease its bid to reduce its cost and volume.

 How does this improvement work?

-Check multiple look back windows of 30, 90, and 180 days.
-In our example above if a campaign has achieved 30 clicks within the last 30 days, Opteo will perform an analysis looking at this most recent data only.
-However, if we’re not able to get enough volume looking only at the last 30-days, then Opteo will check the last 90 and then the last 180 days as well.
+Check multiple look-back windows of 7, 14, 30, 45 and 60 days.
+In our example above, if a campaign has achieved 30 clicks within the last 30 days, Opteo will perform an analysis looking at this most recent data only.

 Check when the last bid modifier was applied.
-We want to find a "clean" data window so that we're evaluating a keyword's based on its performance at one bid amount only.
+We want to find a "clean" data window so that we're evaluating a keyword based on its performance at one bid amount only.

-Where a keyword is performing better than target Opteo will recommend a positive bid modifier to increase traffic and conversions.
-Conversely, if a keyword is performing worse than target, Opteo will recommend a negative bid modifier to try to bring performance back in line with your goal.
+Where a keyword is performing better than the target, Opteo will recommend a positive bid modifier to increase traffic and conversions.
+Conversely, if a keyword is performing worse than the target, Opteo will recommend a negative bid modifier to try to bring performance back in line with your goal.
 Note: